LilleAila/plover-uinput/readme.md

 # Plover output plugin for linux using uinput

 If you experience any problems, feel free to open an issue, pull request or send a message on discord (`lilleaila`)!
+Before asking for help, please check if the plugin is enabled in the settings..

 ## Setup
 Add your user to the `input` group, and add this `udev` rule: